 Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site PLANTS Franciscan onion Allium peninsulare var. franciscanum None None 1B Valley and foothill grassland, cismontane woodland.
-Unlikely: the site is highly disturbed and does not provide suitable habitat for Franciscan onion; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 2 miles northwest of the site.
-Napa false indigo Amorpha californica var. napensis None None 1B Broadleafed upland forest, chaparral, cismontane woodland.
-Unlikely: the site does not provide suitable habitat for this species; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of Napa false indigo in the CNDDB (2020) search area is approximately 2 miles northwest of the site.
+Unlikely: the site is highly disturbed and does not provide suitable habitat for Franciscan onion.
+The site is also below the elevation range of this species (CNPS, 2021).
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 1.5 miles northeast of the site.
+Napa false indigo Amorpha californica var. napensis None None 1B Broad-leafed upland forest, chaparral, cismontane woodland.
+Unlikely: the site does not provide suitable habitat for this species.
+The nearest occurrence of Napa false indigo in the CNDDB (2021) search area is approximately 1 mile northeast of the site.
 Big-scale balsamroot Balsamorhiza macrolepis var. macrolepis None None 1B Chaparral, valley and foothill grassland, cismontane woodland.
-Unlikely: the site does not provide suitable habitat for big-scale balsamroot; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is an undated for which the precise location is not known.
-It is mapped in the CNDDB in a broad area just north of the site.
+Unlikely: the site does not provide suitable habitat for big-scale balsamroot.
+The site is also below the elevation range of this species (CNPS, 2021).
+The nearest occurrence of big-scale balsamroot in the CNDDB (2021) search area is an undated record for which the precise location is not known.
+It is mapped in the CNDDB in a broad area including the project site.
 Sonoma sunshine Blennosperma bakeri E Е 1B Vernal pools, mesic areas in valley and foothill grassland.
-Unlikely: the upland grassland in the site do not provide suitable habitat for Sonoma sunshine.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 0.5 miles northwest of the project site.
-Narrow- anthered brodiaea Brodiaea Ieptandra None None 1B Broadleafed upland forest, chaparral, lower montane coniferous forest.
-Unlikely: the site does not provide suitable habitat for this species; the site is also below the elevation range of narrow-anthered brodiaea (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 1.5 miles northeast of the site.
+Unlikely: the upland grassland in the site is highly disturbed and does not provide suitable habitat for Sonoma sunshine.
+The nearest occurrence of this species in the CNDDB (2021) search area is a nonspecific area surrounding the site and including the north tip of the site; this record is noted as "Extirpated".
+Narrow- anthered brodiaea Brodiaea leptandra None None 1B Broad-leafed upland forest, chaparral, lower montane coniferous forest.
+Unlikely: the site does not provide suitable habitat for this species.
+The nearest occurrence of narrow-anthered brodiaea in the CNDDB (2021) search area is approximately 1.5 miles northeast of the site.